shakilmith/documentaion/spring-boot/accessing-data-with-jpa/index.md

 3. Import the unzip spring-boot-example project into your favourite Ide.

 Eclipse: Open your Eclipse (STS) ide.
-File > Import > Maven > Existing Maven projects > Next > Browse your sping boot project (Reside our example spring boot project) > Click Finish.
+File > Import > Maven > Existing Maven projects > Next > Browse your spring boot project (Reside our example spring boot project) > Click Finish.
 Please wait few seconds to complete the whole process and resolving the maven dependencies.

-Intellij Ide: Open your Inellij Ide, then File > Open > Browse the existing spring boot project > Clikc Ok.
+Intellij Ide: Open your Intellij Ide, then File > Open > Browse the existing spring boot project > Clikc Ok.
 Likewise eclipse, wait few seconds to resolve maven/Gradle dependencies.

 4. After importing the project successfully, you will see the file structure like below